 I think it’s important to have this question in your back pocket for your doctor, for yourself and especially your kids: Could it be diabetes?
-Or, better yet, Can you do a quick test for diabetes?
+Or, better yet, Can you do a quick blood sugar check?

 How Diabetes is Diagnosed

 Both types of diabetes can be diagnosed by a simple urine test or finger prick.
 Get to a doctor for these tests and to get a diagnosis.

 BUT if it’s easier and you want a quick answer, you can grab a glucose meter and test strips at your local drugstore without a prescription.
 Or, if you know someone with diabetes, ask to use their meter.
 I think of this the way we ladies think of home pregnancy tests.
 Sometimes we want a quick answer, but we also know we need to see a doctor for diagnosis and to get on the path of medical care.
 Don’t rely on your own testing and see your doctor if you think you or someone you love may have diabetes.